George-oikonomou/projectForJava2/documentation/Events_doc.md

         - gets the duration in minutes,
         - it transforms it to a string of numbers for days, hours and minutes.
         - it returns the String.

+     - ### `setPanel()`

+        - sets the panel for the appointment.
+        - sets Layout, size and Labels for the panel.
+        - sets a unique id for the panel.
 <hr>

 - ### Project